CN3ves/DataScienceNotes/Python.md

 ## Basic types

-Every value and variable in Python has a type.
+Every object in Python has a type.
 The type of any variable can be checked usint the **type()** function.
 So far, most of the examples have used either numbers or text.
 There are two types of numbers in Python, **integers (int)** and **floats (float)**.
 Text values